osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/specific-considerations-for-factory-talk/ge-factory-talk-batch/factory-talk-template-placeholders.md

 ---
-UID: Emersontemplateplaceholders
+uid: FactoryTalkBatchTemplatePlaceholders
 ---

-# Emerson template placeholders
+# FactoryTalk Batch template placeholders

 The following sections list placeholders provided by the interface for defining template settings.